 The population at the border has advantages in relation to the population of the municipalities farther into the country.
 In the Swedish municipalities we investigated this is quite clear.
 They can cross the border and get higher pay for equal work "at home" without necessarily having longer traveling in either time or kilometres.
 This has obvious consequences for everyday life.
 An important question in this study is of course if men and women experience different types of consequences, or if they are experiencing the effects of impacts in different ways.
 The differences between men and women are particularly prominent within the family sphere.
 Almost as many women as men are married or living together with a spouse, but fewer women have children, and fewer women have children five years old or younger.
-A majority of both sexes also consider that there are slightly more women than men who believe this.
+A majority of both sexes also consider that commuting has very or somewhat positive impact on the social situation in the home.
+Interesting here is that there are slightly more women than men who believe this.
 In the interview study, women describe the higher wages as important markers of independence; single mothers describe the possibility to work part-time due to higher wages, while commuting a shorter distance.
 It facilitates their situation both economically and socially.
 As for married or cohabiting women's experiences of positive effects, they have similar experiences, with the effect that that they feel equal with their men.
 Not merely with the housework and responsibility for any children shared, but also economically.